mdsufz/OrtSuite/README.md

 Please view the OrtSuite [tutorial](OrtSuite_tutorial.md) for detailed instructions and examples.

-Once installation of OrtSuite and all dependencies are completed the different commands can be called independently.
+Once installation of OrtSuite1.0 and all dependencies are completed the different commands can be called independently.